(Disclosure: Some of the links below may be affiliate links)

 If you prefer, you can also use a Revolut debit card to do foreign transactions for free.
 I much prefer Neon, but there are some cases where Revolut is helpful.
 To help you choose between these two cards, I wrote an article comparing Neon and Revolut.

 What could be better?

-I am quite happy with my current strategy.
-It is getting better and better.
-But there are always things that could be improved.
+I am quite happy with my current credit card strategy, and it is getting better and better.
+But there are always things that I could improve.

 Another thing I would like to improve is the usage of my American Express card.
-There are many places where I cannot use my Amex.
-It is unfortunate since the bonus is higher than it is on my MasterCard.
+There are many places where I cannot use my Amex, and it is unfortunate since the bonus is higher than it is on my MasterCard.
 If I could use my Amex everywhere, my overall bonus would be higher.

-Do you have any idea on how to improve my credit card strategy?
+Do you have any idea how to improve my credit card strategy?

 7 Tips for credit cards